 Study design

-A Delphi study was performed to achieve consensus on relevant tasks that need to be performed selecting outcome measurement instruments for outcomes (i.e. constructs or domains) included in a COS.
-The resulting guideline the results of the Delphi studymethodology that has been developed by COSMIN for performing systematic reviews of outcome measurement instruments[4] Outcome Measures in Rheumatology (OMERACT) Filter 2.0 and the OMERACT handbook for developing COS for rheumatic diseases[10,11] and the Primary Outcomes Reporting in Trials (PORTal) initiative which looks at primary outcomes reported in adult and pediatric clinical trials[12]
+A Delphi study was performed to achieve consensus on relevant tasks that need to be performed in the process of selecting outcome measurement instruments for outcomes (i.e. constructs or domains) included in a COS.
+The resulting guideline is based on the results of the Delphi study.
+Also, existing methodology that has been developed by COSMIN for performing systematic reviews of outcome measurement instruments were used to support the guideline,[4] as well as methodology that stems from the Outcome Measures in Rheumatology (OMERACT) Filter 2.0 and the OMERACT handbook for developing COS for rheumatic diseases,[10,11] and the Primary Outcomes Reporting in Trials (PORTal) initiative which looks at primary outcomes reported in adult and pediatric clinical trials.[12]
+These other sources of evidence were used to expand on items to a level not discussed in the Delphi study.

 Literature review